programminghistorian/ph-submissions/lessons/intro-to-powershell.md

 Using `control-c` like this is very handy, as you may sometimes accidentally get caught in a loop, or you may just get sick of waiting for your computer to do certain extremely long tasks.

 How did we just get stuck in that loop?
 We told PowerShell to put all files ending in `.txt` into a new file ending in `.txt`.
 Since that new file fell under the rubric of files the computer should be concatenating and adding to `bigben.txt`, it added that one in there, too.
 And then, since it had a `.txt` file with new content, it added *that* as well.
 This is a great example of something we often forget about our computers: they are not smart.
 Extremely powerful, yes.
 But totally lacking common sense.
 Humans look at instructions from their bosses and try to *interpret* them.
 "She can't possibly mean for me to add the contents of the final text back into itself over and over again forever."
 Computers, on the other hand, do exactly what we tell them to, no matter how illogical our commands may be.
-If you have any experience programming, you'll probably have discovered how difficult it can sometimes be to walk your computer through all of the exact steps to do some task.
-You will probably also have discovered how easy it is to get your computer stuck in an infinite loop.
-Infinite loops should be avoided at all costs!
-The one above is relatively safe, because the task your computer started doing is very simple.
-However, loops like this can cause crashes.
-You've almost surely seen this happen to your web browser before.
-You get a message about a long-running script.
-If you're lucky, you can stop it.
-Sometimes your browser crashes.
-Occasionally your computer crashes.
-There are numerous potential causes for this, but one is that some piece of JavaScript was designed in such a way that, under the right conditions, it could cause an infinite loop.
-See?
-That's the danger of infinite loops.
+As you gain experience working on the command line, you will often be flummoxed by your computer's overly literal interpretations of your commands, but you will also gain a feel for how to give it instructions it can follow.
+Infinite loops should be avoided at all costs, but they will occur, and when they do, just remember `control-c`.

-###Specifying cmdlets with Parameters
+### Specifying cmdlets with Parameters

 We have seen that your computer needs to have things told to it in very exact ways.
 Fortunately, PowerShell provides methods for refining cmdlets by adding parameters.